rhizomedotorg/classic.rhizome.org/README.md

 ignore these errors:

-`Could not access or create artbase CouchDB database`, `Failed to install index for...`
+`Could not access or create artbase CouchDB database`
+`Failed to install index for...`

 ## Usage